ZahoorAhmad/oauth-flask/README.md

 After the user authenticates, they will be redirected to the callback URL you defined in the .env file.
 2. OAuth Callback

-Handles the callback from the OAuth provider, exchanges the authorization code for an access token:
+Handles the callback from the OAuth provider, and exchanges the authorization code for an access token:

     Google: /callback/google
     GitHub: /callback/github